The Future for the Travel Industry is Bright

 Vigilance is further highlighted by how travelers are updating their budgets to suit the risks associated with travel due to the Coronavirus.
 Only 35% of the people that participated in the survey said they would keep their budget the same.
 The rest will adjust their travel expenses down to reduce costs and associated expenses.

 The LuggageHero report is a great look at what to expect from the future of the travel industry.
 Most people are willing to travel as long as they have the proper precautions in place.
 This is something that is not lost on the travel providers who are already adapting to the new norm and updating their services to address customer needs.
 For example, airlines are giving passengers on planes enough space between seating to help keep their customers compliant with social distancing rules.
 Hotels are looking at ways to increase hygiene and cleaning services so that guests feel safe.
-Travel insurance providers are offering upgrades on policies that cover risks associated with the Coronavirus.
+Travel insurance providers are offering upgrades on policies that cover risks associated with the Coronavirus and others like Trawick International are including coverage for COVID-19 in their policies.
+To learn more about how Trawick International is covering the Coronavirus, visit our COVID-19 FAQ page.

 If you are planning a trip in the upcoming few months, get in touch with our expert customer support team to get details on what type of travel insurance will serve your needs here.